jamesreaco/next-sanity-theme/README.md

 Once you have created a Sanity account, you can create a new Sanity project by following these [instructions](https://www.sanity.io/docs/create-a-sanity-project).

-Next, you'll need to fork this repository and set up the following environment variables in a `.env.local` file:
+Next, you'll need to clone this repository and set up the following environment variables in a `.env.local` file:

 - `NEXT_PUBLIC_SANITY_PROJECT_ID` – your Sanity Project ID (create an account [here](https://sanity.io))
 - `NEXT_PUBLIC_SANITY_DATASET` – use `production` here.